scrapinghub/scrapy-autounit/README.md

 ---
 **Note**: Remember that you can always apply any of these settings per spider including them in your spider's `custom_settings` class attribute - see https://docs.scrapy.org/en/latest/topics/settings.html#settings-per-spider.

-## Caveats

-- Autounit uses an internal `_autounit` key in requests' meta dictionaries.
-Avoid using/overriding this key in your spiders when adding data to meta to prevent unexpected behaviours.